 Over 6 million people across the country use Angie’s List to connect with trusted local service providers.
 The site collects and displays detailed customer reviews for over 720 different services.

 Angie’s List goes out of their way to ensure the legitimacy of their reviews.
 For instance, reviews cannot be made anonymously as users must create an account before they can participate.
 To protect businesses and customers alike, each user can only review a particular business once every six months.

 In addition to leaving reviews, customers can assign your business a grade from A to F. So, even if someone is just skimming reviews, they can get a sense of how previous clients feel about your business.

 There are plenty of reasons to create an official Facebook page for your business – including the opportunity to collect tons of customer reviews.
-The site is a marketing goldmine for home service business owners, especially because most of your customers likely already have accounts.
+The site is a marketing goldmine for home service business owners, like HVAC and plumbers, especially because most of your customers likely already have accounts.

 It’s easy for homeowners to ask for recommendations, research, and contact local businesses directly through Facebook.
 So, it’s important to encourage happy customers to write reviews and rate your business.
 And since anything posted on Facebook is attached to the user’s account, there’s an extra layer of credibility and transparency built into customer reviews.

 For most of your potential customers, Google is the go-to search engine for just about everything.
 That means they’re turning to Google when they need to find local home service professionals like you.

 So, not only do you need to create and claim your Google My Business profile, but you should also encourage customers to leave reviews here.
 Responding to your customers here is a quick way to get in front of millions of searches each month.
 Plus, when you’re verified, you can get spam or bad reviews removed from your Google listing.

 We can’t talk about customer reviews without mentioning Yelp.
 The site publishes a whopping 26,000 new reviews per minute.